jadummer/learning_ruby/README.md

 - [x] Script 5: Open one JSON file and load it using the JSON library and print the top level keys

-- [x] Script 6: Open one JSON file and print each image @id, geting each ID using Hash bracket `[]` notation
+- [x] Script 6: Open one JSON file and print each image @id, getting each ID using Hash bracket `[]` notation

 - [x] Script 7: Open one JSON file and print each image @id using, getting each `@id` using Hash#dig

   - [ ] OOPS: My bad, the manifest was a bad choice here.
 It doesn't really exercise the `Hash#dig` method.
-So, do this, open and load `data/ds-catalog-dump-20230328.json` and use `Hash#dig` to get the `label` for each 'item'.
+So, do this, open and load `data/dir2/ds-catalog-dump-20230328.json` and use `Hash#dig` to get the `label` for each 'item'.

-The next scripts don’t deal with JSON; so you’re starting over
+The next scripts don’t deal with JSON; so, you’re starting over

 - [x] Script 8: Open your ARK list and print each line to the screen, using the `File.open() do |f| ... end` block.

    - [ ] OOPS, again: There's only one ARK here.
 Do you have a file with more ARK IDs you could use here?

-- [x] Script 9: Reimplement your `normalize_string` method, open your ARK list, and print each normalized string to the screen; use the `do ... end` block; try the `/.../` and `%r(...)` notations.
+- [x] Script 9: Re-implement your `normalize_string` method, open your ARK list, and print each normalized string to the screen; use the `do ... end` block; try the `/.../` and `%r(...)` notations.

 - [x] Script 10: Open the ark list and print each IIIF manifest URL to the screen using string interpolation.